CloakerSmoker/Relax-Language/docs/docs/basic-tutorial.md

 Additionally, you can only use two variables when they have compatible types, so you can't do something like `"This Is My String Of Text" * 9.2`.

 The way you decide what type a variable has is by 'declaring' the variable to be a certain type.
-In (language name) you declare a variable to be a certain type by typing a 'type name' along with the variable name, for example:
+In Relax you declare a variable to be a certain type by typing a 'type name' along with the variable name, for example:
 ```
 i64 MyVariable
 f32 MyOtherVariable